k1915361/django-model-api-server/README.md

 # make env
 python3 -m venv my_env
 # Python 3.12
-# Throughout the whole document, it was tried best to use python 3.11 for stability but using it is causing trouble, stick with 3.12 if preferred.
+# Throughout the whole document, it was tried best to use python 3.11 for stability but using it is causing troubles, stick with 3.12 if preferred.
-# troubles such as `python3.11 -m manage.py migrate` freezing and not running normally.
 # in practise use `python` or `python3.12 -m` instaed of `python3.11 -m`

 # check current env